PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Implementation and Evaluation

 \subsection{Security Evaluation}

-To answer the question \hyperref[rq:1]{$\rques{1}$}, we perform empirical security evaluations of {\csystem} to detect aforementioned adversarial behaviors simulated in FVP covering \cref{attack-AP} AP replacement, \cref{attack-chip} man-in-the-middle attacks, and \cref{attack-certificates} tampering with certificates.
+We perform empirical security evaluations of {\csystem} to detect aforementioned adversarial behaviors simulated in FVP covering \cref{attack-AP} and \cref{attack-chip}.
 In particular, we introduce an extra processor CPU2 mimicking the interposer chip to launch man-in-the-middle attacks.
 As summarized in \cref{tab:attack}, {\csystem} succeeds in detecting all different instances of these adversarial behaviors where the BSP returns error-specific alarms to abort the boot process.
 We show below how the adversarial behaviors are implemented and how {\csystem} detects them.

-\paragraph*{\it AP replacement} We modify the private key $\privkap$ of CPU1 to simulate the AP-replacement attack\footnote{$\privkap$ is unknown to the attacker and therefore he/she cannot partially modify the AP while keeping $\privkap$ unchanged.}.
+\paragraph*{\textbf AP replacement} We modify the private key $\privkap$ of CPU1 to simulate the AP-replacement attack.
 Such attack does not trigger alarms in certificate validation and {\csystem} enters the challenge-response phase.
 In this phase, CPU1 attempts to forge packets to pass the authentication.
 However, since the modified private key of CPU1 does not match the stored certificate $\cert{AP}$ that has been validated in initiation phase, CPU0 cannot decrypt the challenge packet and hence raises an AP-replacement error and aborts the boot process.

-\paragraph*{\it Man-in-the-middle attacks} CPU2 attempts to eavesdrop on or tamper with the (challenge, challenge-response or response) packets transmitted over the inter-processor communication channel (mimicked by memory) during protocol execution.
+\paragraph*{\textbf Man-in-the-middle attacks} CPU2 attempts to eavesdrop on or tamper with the (challenge, challenge-response or response) packets transmitted over the inter-processor communication channel (mimicked by memory) during protocol execution.
 Particularly, for the latter two types of packets, CPU2 acts as a skilled attacker who attempts to replace $\epubk{BSP}$ in the challenge-response packet and $\epubk{AP}$ in the response packet aiming to establish a shared session key for future communications.
 However, as the attacker does not know the private keys of CPU0 and CPU1, he/she cannot manipulate the encrypted hash values of ephemeral public keys.
 As a consequence, {\csystem} observes unmatched hash values and thus raises an alarm and aborts the boot process.